harish-kakumani08/Python_Data_Project/README.md

 Here's the breakdown of the Highest Paid Skills and Most in-demand skills for data analysts in the US:

-![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](3_Project/images/Salary_Analysis.png) *Two separete bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*
+![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](3_Project/images/Salary_Analysis.png) *Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*

 #### Insights: